Chris Lawrence (rugby league): 2019

 Lawrence missed the start of the 2019 season after a head-clash with teammate Ben Matulino in the pre-season, which required plates to be inserted in his face.
 He said, "My injuries were likened to a car accident.
 A couple of surgeons that I saw really hadn’t seen anything like it in rugby league, and that put the recovery in a bit of limbo because I didn't really know how long until I was going to be back.
 It was a week-by-week proposition – seeing the surgeons and specialists each week."

 In Round 20, Lawrence scored his first try of the season as Wests defeated North Queensland 28–4 at Leichhardt Oval.

 On 21 October, Lawrence signed a one-year contract extension with the club.

 2020

-On 18 August, Lawrence announced that the 2020 NRL season would be his last after announcing his retirement following the conclusion of the competition, saying, "I just want to be remembered as that guy who got out and gave his all every time he was on the field, who did his job for his team and always put his body on the line and his team first."
+On 18 August, Lawrence announced that the 2020 NRL season would be his last, saying, "I just want to be remembered as that guy who got out and gave his all every time he was on the field, who did his job for his team and always put his body on the line and his team first."
 He made 12 appearances and towards the end of the season returned to his earlier position of centre.
 For the first time in his career, he failed to score a try in the season, but retired with the club record of 84 tries shared with Benji Marshall, and the highest total by a Wests Tigers centre with 54.
 It was said after his last game, "any player who has ever lined up alongside Lawrence will say he's the hardest worker and the ultimate loyal clubman."